All Episodes

 And they did have in that case a boatload of evidence of clear, incontrovertible evidence.

-She violated the espionage act.
+She violated the Espionage Act.

 And yet, subpoenaed emails, even Bill Maher admitted, yeah, you can't delete them, acid wash your hard drive with bleach bit, and then bust up your devices with hammers and remove SIM cards.

-The entire scheme and plan to undo the election of 2016, unseated duly elected president.
+And then you take it a step further that the entire scheme and plan to undo the election of 2016, unseat a duly elected president, that's all been real too.

 And I think it shows very clearly now that things have reversed themselves.

-Muller's done over and finished.
+Mueller's done over and finished.

 Barr has been clear.